Salesforce Sales Cloud Consultant

-This section requires you to know how opportunities can support different sales process scenarios.
-Know the relationships between Sales Stages, Forecast and Pipeline.
-Be able to describe the relationships between opportunities to assets, product line items and schedules, price books, quotes, contracts, campaigns.
-Finally be able to determine the appropriate forecasting solution.
+This section requires you to know how opportunities can support different sales process scenarios and know the relationships between Sales Stages, Forecast and Pipeline.
+You should be able to describe the relationships between opportunities to assets, product line items and schedules, price books, quotes, contracts, campaigns.
+Finally, you need to be able to determine the appropriate forecasting solution.

-Here you need to understand the use cases for communities and sites in the Sales process, such as using a partner community to share and work together on leads and opportunities.
-You need to also understand the impact of enabling a partner portal.
-Here you should understand that once enabled communities cannot be disabled, the domain name chosen cannot be chosen and a ‘global header’ will be added to your organisation (for users that have the ‘view global header’ permission) so that users can navigate between the internal org and any communities they are a part of.
+Here, you need to understand the use cases for communities and sites in the sales process, such as using a partner community to share and work together on leads and opportunities.
+You also need to understand the impact of enabling a partner portal.
+You should understand that communities cannot be disabled once enabled, the chosen domain name cannot be changed afterwards, and a ‘global header’ will be added to your organization (for users that have the ‘view global header’ permission) so that users can navigate between the internal org and communities they are a part of.

 The focus of this section is how reports and dashboards can be used to produce the metrics and KPIs related to the performance of marketing and sales.

 This is a small section, but it covers a lot of material.
-You need to understand common situations of when Sales Cloud would be integrated with another system (e.g. master data management, ERP systems for order fulfillment), as well what to be aware of and consider when migrating data related to the Sales Cloud (e.g. accounts, contacts, leads, campaigns, opportunities etc).
-Lastly there are a number of considerations that may impact performance when data and transactions volumes become large that you need to be aware of.
+You need to understand common situations of when Sales Cloud would be integrated with another system (e.g., master data management, ERP systems for order fulfillment), as well what to be aware of when migrating data related to Sales Cloud (e.g., accounts, contacts, leads, campaigns, opportunities etc).
+Lastly, there are a number of considerations that may impact performance when data and transactions volumes become large.

 The most efficient way to study the key concepts in the exam.